BarkBeetle: Stealing Decision Tree Models with Fault Injection: Introduction

 Recent advancements in \ac{ML}, particularly in \ac{DT} models, have driven significant progress across a variety of applications.
 Due to their strong interpretability, \acp{DT} are widely adopted in areas such as online health diagnostics and data stream mining~\cite{shouman2011using,domingos2000mining}.
 To further facilitate \ac{ML} deployment, cloud-based platforms such as Amazon, Google, Microsoft, and BigML have emerged, offering \ac{MLaaS} \ac{API} for model training and inference.
 At the same time, ML is increasingly supported on embedded devices.
 Platforms from Arduino, Adafruit, and STMicroelectronics support lightweight ML frameworks such as TensorFlow Lite for Microcontrollers \cite{david2020tensorflow}, Edge Impulse \cite{hymel2022edge}, and Emlearn \cite{emlearn}, enabling inference on resource-constrained devices.
 In privacy-sensitive fields such as healthcare and fraud detection, the models themselves may contain proprietary or sensitive information, potentially revealing secret information about the training data or model’s structure.
 Preserving the confidentiality of ML models is therefore essential, as unauthorized extraction or replication can allow adversaries to bypass detection mechanisms or cause critical failures, particularly in high-stakes applications like medical decision-making.

 Recently, the increasing commercialization of \ac{ML} services and growing reliance on third-party models have introduced new security and privacy concerns for organizations.
 Among these, inference attacks—such as membership inference~\cite{shokri2017membership}, model inversion~\cite{fredrikson2015model}, and model extraction~\cite{tramer2016stealing}—pose significant threats.
 Particularly, model extraction (or say stealing) attacks, first introduced by Tram\`er \etal~\cite{tramer2016stealing}, target \ac{MLaaS} platforms with the aim of reconstructing proprietary models.
 Following this seminal work, substantial research has been devoted to model extraction, especially for \ac{NN} models~\cite{wu2022model,hu2020deepsniffer,jagielski2020high,liang2024model,chandrasekaran2020exploring}, where attackers attempt to approximate the target model under various adversarial goals.
 The strongest form of such attacks seeks to replicate the functionality of the target model with near-identical behavior across all possible inputs.
 In contrast, only a limited number of studies have focused on extracting tree-based models~\cite{tramer2016stealing,chandrasekaran2020exploring,oksuz2024autolycus}.
 These works typically rely on black-box access to the model’s prediction interface and employ techniques such as identifying unique outputs, query synthesis via active learning, or the use of \ac{XAI} methods.
 However, these approaches often face limitations—including dependency on rich output information, high query complexity, and partial recovery of the model.
 For instance, extracting only decision boundaries while overlooking repeated feature usage within each path.
-This information offers deeper insights into the feature’s relative importance, its influence on decision-making, and even the underlying distribution of the training data.
+This information can, in fact, reveal deeper insights into the feature’s relative importance, its influence on decision-making, and even the underlying distribution of the training data.
+Such detailed leakage is essential to facilitate membership inference~\cite{shokri2017membership}, training data reconstruction/model inversion~\cite{fredrikson2015model}, and adversarial example crafting~\cite{carlini2017towards}, and it also allows an adversary to audit the extracted tree for fairness violations, shortcut rules, or improper feature usage~\cite{park2022fairness}—issues that may be invisible from black-box predictions alone.